 Southern Southwest Bend

-Eastern Southwest Bend sounds about 26% louder than Western Southwest Bend to the human ear, a 3.3 dBA gap.
+To the human ear, noise in northeastern Southwest Bend sounds about 39% louder than in southwestern Southwest Bend, a 4.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Route 97 do you need to be?